-- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - This temporary supply will be for a maximum of 30 days.
+- If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 30 days.
 If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30 days of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For unplanned transitions for level of care changes, we will cover one 30-day supply of a non-formulary drug, or less if your prescription is written for fewer days, as an emergency supply.
-To ask for a temporary supply, call Member Services (phone numbers are printed on the back cover of this document).
-For questions about a temporary supply, call Member Services.
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: - We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply. - For unplanned transitions for level of care changes, we will cover one 30-day supply of a non-formulary drug, or less if your prescription is written for fewer days, as an emergency supply.